sergeyprokhorenko/Base64UUID/README.md

 ## 6. Security Considerations

 This encoding does not introduce additional security considerations beyond those of UUIDs themselves.
-Implementations should ensure proper validation of encoded strings before decoding.

 ## 7. References